 Communicating with Researchers

-How to use message threads, customize email templates, configure Slack notifications, and handle escalations.
+How to use message threads, use reply templates in the composer, configure Slack notifications, and handle escalations.

 Why It Matters